Keywords and Phrases

 Thesis - Restricted Access

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5123344~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5123344~S5

 Thomas, Jeffrey Gerard, "The creation of surface metal matrix composites through friction stir processing" (2004).
 Masters Theses.
 2486.